 Agios Prokopios: It is the most accessible beach to reach by bus (every 30′ during the high season from Naxos town), and it is well organized and trendy.

-Across the beach (it has 1 km in length!), you will find many cafes, restaurants, cafes, and tavernas to choose from!
+Across the beach (it is 1 km in length!), you will find many cafes, restaurants, cafes, and tavernas to choose from!

 Note: The winds quite protect it!